 Clifford Ando’s research focuses on the histories of religion, law and government in the ancient world.
-His first work centered on the history of political culture in the provinces of the Roman empire, and he continues to write and advise on topics related to provincial administration, the relationship between imperial power and local cultural change, and the form and structure of ancient empires.
+His first book centered on the history of political culture in the provinces of the Roman empire, and he continues to write and advise on topics related to the provincial administration, the relationship between imperial power and local cultural change, and the form and structure of ancient empires.
 He has also written extensively on ancient religion.
 Significant themes were the connection of religion to empire and imperial government, especially in relation to pluralism and tolerance; and problems of representation in the use of objects in ritual.
-His current projects include a study of Latin as a language of the law from the mid-Republic to the end of Rome; a collaborative edition of the surviving Roman statutes; and, long term, a study of legal theory in contexts of weak state power.
+His current projects include a study of Latin as a language of the law and a study of legal theory in contexts of weak state power.

 - Editor, with William P. Sullivan, The Discovery of the Fact.
 Ann Arbor: University of Michigan Press, 2020.

 - "Hannibal's Legacy.
 Sovereignty and territoriality in republican Rome."
 In K.-J. Hölkeskamp, Sema Karataş, and R. Roth, eds.
 Empire, Hegemony or Anarchy?
 Rome and Italy, 201-31 BC.
 Stuttgart: Franz Steiner, 2019.
 55-81